Golf Tutorials

 By Spencer Lanoue

 A rainy forecast doesn't automatically mean canceling your tee time.
-You can absolutely play golf in wet and rainy conditions, but you need to know that it is a completely different game requiring specific gear, adjusted strategies, and a healthy dose of patience.
-This guide a will walk you through everything you need to know to not just survive a round in the rain, but to actually enjoy it and score well.
+You can absolutely play golf in wet and rainy conditions, but it requires different strategies, appropriate gear, and a healthy dose of patience.
+This guide will walk you through everything you need to know to not just survive a round in the rain, but to actually enjoy it and score well.

 The Golden Rule: Safety First

-Before we discuss strategy or gear, let's get the most important thing out of the way: safety.
+Safety is paramount.
 While playing in the rain is fine, playing during a thunderstorm is not.
 If you see lightning or hear thunder, the round is over.
 Head to the clubhouse or your car immediately.
 No golf shot is worth the risk.
-Most courses will have a siren system to warn players, but don't wait for it if you feel unsafe.
+Most courses will have a siren system to warn players, but do not wait for it if you feel unsafe.
 Your personal safety is always the top priority.

 Gearing Up for a Wet Round: Your Waterproof Arsenal